cocos-creator/docs-3d-deprecated/en/ui-system/components/editor/mask.md

 ![mask](mask/mask-ellipse.png)

 It can also be set by code at runtime.
+Example:

 ``` ts
     const mask = this.getComponent(Mask);